Student Opportunities

 Interested applicants should email a cover letter, academic transcript, Curriculum Vitae or resume, and statement of research interests to Dr. Sibley at Kathryn.Sibley@umanitoba.ca.
 Applications will be reviewed until a suitable candidate is identified.
 All applicants are thanked for their interest.
 Only those selected for an interview will be contacted.

-The application deadline for Master of Public Health in Community Health Sciences Graduate program (MSc) for Fall 2026 admission is January 10, 2026.
-The deadline for Community Health Sciences Graduate program (PhD) for Fall 2025 admission is January 10, 2026, 2025.
+The application deadline for Master of Public Health in Community Health Sciences Graduate program (MSc) and the Community Health Sciences Graduate program (PhD) for Fall 2027 admission is January 10, 2027.